 15 years ago, a single developer could not do something like this with such low overhead.
 These kinds of things keep me looking forward to what the software and cloud computing industry will do in the future.

 You could use this stack for plenty of cool things; a starting point for building a distributed API service, web app, messaging service, ML platform, core software platform for distributed hardware product ops, you name it – but this may be limited to certain hardware as it takes a decent amount of memory and cpu to run pulsar.
 But that’s easy enough to remove, as the code tree is topically grouped and we’re using a contextmanager to interface with pulsar.

-If you found this interesting and useful, give https://github.com/anthcor/fullstack-kubernetes a star and if you’d like to use something like this in production, let me know; an email or twitter dm works just fine.
+If you found this interesting and useful, give https://github.com/anthcor/fullstack-kubernetes a star and if you’d like to use something like this in production, let me know; a twitter dm works just fine.
 Cheers 🍻⎈